Ayushpandit1023/OIBSIP/README.md

 fundamental machine learning algorithm, and this project provides hands-on experience in developing, evaluating, and interpreting a predictive model.

-# Project 3: [Project Name]
+# Project 3: [wine quality prediction]
-Description: Describe the third project briefly.

-Folder/File Structure: Explain the organization of files and folders related to this project.
-Dependencies: List any dependencies or prerequisites required to run the project.
-How to Run: Provide instructions on how to run the project locally.
-Additional Information: Any additional details about the project.
+Description: The focus is on predicting the quality of wine based on its chemical characteristics, offering a real-world application of machine learning in the context of viticulture.
+The dataset encompasses diverse chemical attributes, including density and acidity, which serve as the features for three distinct classifier models.